Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 3. The GUI will launch with recommended steps for preparing the backup.
 I recommend following those as mentioned in the note above.

-4. Select whether to shutdown the computer (or cancel to close script)
+4. Select whether to shutdown the computer after backup (or cancel to close script)

 5. Select backup directory
   The program will prompt if a backup exists in the directory with the same date stamp (see script for details)